Windstar Cruises

 Dining aboard Windstar

-Due to the small size of these ships, and their focus on providing a relaxed, adult atmosphere, there are no activities or play spaces for kids.
-Generally speaking, you’ll find very few kids on any particular sailing, even during school holidays.
+Due to the small size of these ships, and their focus on providing a relaxed, adult atmosphere, there are no dedicated activities or play spaces for kids.
+Generally speaking, you’ll find very few children on any particular sailing, even during school holidays.

 Ship Reviews